royjara/newportfolio/content/portfolio/comun_radio.md

 "images/projects/comunradio1.png",]
 ---

-Comun Radio is a community radio based in Lima, Peru.
-It was established in May 2021.
+In a country where most radio stations only look for music overseas, a vaccuum for the promotion of national talent served as motivation to start Comun Radio, a community radio based in Lima, Peru.

-This radio is driven by musicians, and it is intended for fellow music lovers.
-This is why a modern platform with high fidelity audio was needed.
+> "Driven by musicians, intended for fellow music lovers."

-Inspired by fellow community radios gaining traction globally, I decided to use a cloud provider for high availability, ease of development, and ability to scale as our audience grows.

-The radio front end was developed using readymag, a russian no-code platform capable of producing beautiful website.
-In order to extend readymag's capabilities, we also injected custom javascript code to add radio functionality and make it more dynamic.

-The radio backend consists of a bundle of open source technologies, including liquidsoap, icecast as well as MariaDB and a webclient for scheduling shows and managing content.
+##### Cloud Server: Digital Ocean + Azuracast

+The cloud computing paradigm empowers the small entrepreneur and provides them with the tools needed to avoid upfront costs of purchasing hardware.
+Via cloud computing, we can easily create and destroy a server (or multiple when we need to scale) without having to actually own the machine.
+AWS, Google Cloud, Azure are the most popular options.
+But we're proud to be using Digital Ocean (DO).

+Apart from the seamless installation of an azuracast instance, this cloud provider offers the best network throughput for the money.

+Now, inside of this DO droplet, we're using Azuracast to handle the media ingestion as well as the programming and streaming.

+##### DJ Clients: BUTT

+BUTT (Broadcast Using This Tool) is a lifesaver.
+Open source software comes in handy once again.
+BUTT is a small but sturdy tool to broadcast remotely.
+It integrates effortlessly with the Azuracast system after some initial configuration.

+##### Frontend: Readymag

-Disclaimer: This project is still a work in progress.
+Disclaimer: still a WIP

-My upcoming work includes:
+Upcoming work includes:

 - Scripts for auto-editing audio and video.
 - Scripts for automatically populating content (youtube, soundcloud)